Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Results

-Notably, the largest archaeological site (Teyuna), marked by significant infrastructure investment, is located within the largest cluster of palms (Cluster 15), spanning approximately 100 km$^2$ across both well-lit ridges and steep shaded slopes in the eastern part of the study area (Figure \ref{fig:method}).
+Clusters 1, 2, and 15, which are located in the southwest, west, and east portions of the study area, respectively (Figure \ref{fig:method}), exhibited spatial overlap with known archaeological features.
+Notably, the largest archaeological site (Teyuna) is located within the largest cluster of palms (Cluster 15), spanning approximately 100 km$^2$ across both well-lit ridges and steep shaded slopes in the eastern part of the study area (Figure \ref{fig:method}).
 This cluster also contains 17 archaeological zones recorded as points or polygons.
-We calculated the centroids of these sites to serve as reference points for spatial analysis.
+We calculated the centroids of the sites inside Cluster 15 to serve as reference points for spatial analysis.
 This resulted in 17 reference points used in our study.
 Archaeological sites within the largest palm cluster are located in areas with significantly higher IDW values than random locations within palm clusters lacking archaeological features (Figure \ref{fig:footprint_and_palms}A).
-To estimate the extent of ancient human management influence in Cluster 15, we compared palm tree densities at 100 randomly selected points within the cluster, but outside a 1 km buffer around archaeological sites, with densities at the 17 archaeological points in the same cluster.
-The observed means overlap at the 80\% bootstrapped confidence interval, indicating that the differences in palm density are likely not statistically significant (Figure \ref{fig:footprint_and_palms}A).
+A comparison of palm tree densities between 100 randomly selected locations in Cluster 15 (excluding a 1 km buffer around archaeological sites) and the 17 archaeological locations within the same cluster shows that the mean densities overlap within the 80\% bootstrapped confidence interval.
+This overlap suggests that palm density does not differ significantly between archaeological and non-archaeological locations in this cluster (Figure \ref{fig:footprint_and_palms}A).